nphollon/chess-games/README.md

 This program downloads the games for a player from Lichess and saves them to a MySQL database.
 The database structure is specific to the individual player (for example, the result of each game is recorded as "win", "loss", or "draw").

-I wrote this to help with analysis for my own games.
+I wrote this to help study my own games.
 Maybe you will find it useful?
 Who knows?

 There's no front-end (yet?!), so you need to be familiar with MySQL.

-## Installation
+## How to use

 1. Create a MySQL database.
 Name it whatever you want!
 I called mine "chess_games".
 2. Run `db-init.sql` on your database to create the necessary tables.
 For example, `mysql chess_games < db-init.sql`